aiven/devportal/docs/platform/howto/migrate-services-vpc.rst

 #.
 Enable public access
 ----------------------------

-Enable the ``public_access.kafka`` configuration on all of your services in the "Advanced Configuration" section.
+Enable the ``public_access.{service type}`` configuration on all of your services in the "Advanced Configuration" section.
+For example, the configuration name is ``public_access.kafka`` for Aiven for Apache Kafka®.
 This will create a new hostname and port.
 It will still be publicly available once the service is moved into the VPC.

 You will now see a new hostname and port under "Connection Information" by selecting the ``Public`` "Access Route"